Last updated on November 19th, 2023 at 07:14 am

-This is the story of the Durrells, an eccentric and a little crazy family lived in Corfu from 1936 to 1939 and not the TV series.
+This is the real story of the Durrells in Corfu.
+An eccentric and a little crazy family lived in Corfu from 1936 to 1939 in Kontokali, Kalami, and Perama.

-Laurence Durrel was an army engineer born in India, He met with Louisa Florence Dixie, they got married and made four children, Laurence, Leslie, Margaret known as Margo and Gerald known as Jerry.
+Laurence Durrel was an army engineer born in India.
+He met Louisa Florence Dixie, and they got married and made four children.
+Laurence, Leslie, Margaret, known as Margo, and Gerald, known as Jerry.

-Laurence Durrel father died young at age 44 in 1928 due to cerebral haemorrhage, after the unexpected loss of their father, the family had to move to England and specifically to Bournemouth where her mother, Louise, tried to organize her life with her small pension.
+Laurence Durrel, the father, died young at age 44 in 1928 due to cerebral hemorrhage.
+After the unexpected loss of their father, the family had to move to England and to Bournemouth.
+There the mother, Louise, tried to organize their lives with her small pension.

-There, the four-year-old Gerald was sent to school for his basic education, but it was difficult for the unpalatable character of the little one who enjoyed freedom and his engagement with animals and nature.
+There, the four-year-old Gerald was sent to school for his basic education.
+This was difficult for the unpalatable character of the little one.
+He enjoyed the freedom and his engagement with animals and nature.

-It was a very difficult time for young Jerry who could not adapt to the stifling environment of an English school, as he himself confessed several years later in his autobiography.
+It was a very difficult time for young Jerry who could not adapt to the stifling environment of an English school.
+As he confessed several years later in his autobiography.

-Inter-War Corfu was a poor island, without electricity but at a very cheap cost of living compared of the cost in England, here they could live a little more primitively but more freely and in direct connection with nature and the animals that little Jerry loved.
+Inter-War Corfu was a poor island.
+Without electricity but at a very cheap cost of living compared to the cost in England.
+The Durrells in Corfu could live a little more primitively but more freely.
+And in direct connection with nature and the animals that little Jerry loved.

-But Corfu in 1935 was a little more primitive than Mrs Durrel expected, and this is illustrated by the following funny event.
+But Corfu in 1935 was a little more primitive than Mrs. Durrel expected.
+This is obvious from the following funny event.

-But in every house they visited, Mrs. Durrell nodded her head, she could not find anything to satisfy her.
+But in every house they visited, Mrs. Durrell nodded her head, she could not find anything to please her.

-After arriving at the last, and once again Mrs. Darrell was not satisfied, Mr. Billler sits down on the stairs and wipes the sweat with his handkerchief, asks Mrs. Durrell.
+They arrived at the last, and once again Mrs. Durrell was not satisfied.
+Mr. Billler sits down on the stairs and wipes the sweat with his handkerchief, asking Mrs. Durrell.

 -And finally, Mrs. Durrell, can you tell me what exactly are you looking for and why did not you like any of what we saw?